 Your approach to sponsorship

 Keep it brief, but talk about how you get to know your sponsors’ individual needs and create bespoke offers for them, including plenty of ideas for how they can leverage the sponsorship to meet their objectives.
 You may also want to include something about what it’s like to be a sponsor.
 Do you host sponsor networking functions or workshops?
 Do you report monthly?
-Use state-of-the-art project management tools, like collaborative workspace, Trello?
+Use state-of-the-art project management tools, like collaborative workspace, Trello or Basecamp?

 Talk about how your sponsors have achieved a range of objectives and added value to their B2C and B2B customers (or whatever).
 Link to another, non-searchable page with a selection of 150-200 word case studies on how your sponsors have changed their target markets’ perceptions and behaviours.
 This will be your most powerful selling point.
 Why non-searchable?
 You want people to end up there with some context.